sammuelyee/docs/_cartodb-platform/import-api.md

 Additionally, CartoDB offers a set of connectors to import specific types of datasets:

-- **ArcGIS Server**
+- **ArcGIS&trade; Server**
-  Allows to import ArcGIS layers into a CartoDB account as tables from ArcGIS Server (version 10.1 or higher is required).
+  Allows to import ArcGIS&trade; layers into a CartoDB account as tables from ArcGIS Server&trade; (version 10.1 or higher is required).
 Note that **this connector is disabled by default** in the CartoDB importer options.
 If you are interested in enabling it, please contact [support@cartodb.com](mailto:support@cartodb.com) to gain further details.

 ## Quickstart